 - A group of petitioning creditors of Public-Sector Solutions, Inc. After successfully obtaining an order for relief in a hotly contested trial, David represented one of the petitioning creditors in two successful rounds of appeals in the U.S. District Court for the District of Maryland and the U.S. Court of Appeals for the Fourth Circuit.
 The issue on appeal was whether former management of a chapter 7 corporate debtor had authority to appeal an involuntary order for relief, an issue that was only the subject of two prior reported decisions in the country and one of first impression in the Fourth Circuit.

 At Cole Schotz, David plays an integral role in managing the Bankruptcy & Corporate Restructuring practice, serving as co-Deputy Chair of the department.
 He is also an active member of the American Bankruptcy Institute, where he is a member of the advisory board for the organization’s yearly Mid-Atlantic conference.
 David gives back to the community through his pro bono representations, helping people with limited means navigate through bankruptcy matters on a pro se basis.
 He has also gone outside of his comfort level to assist a client in a substantial litigation regarding a guardianship in Delaware Family Court.

-David has been recognized for his work in the bankruptcy and restructuring field by Chambers USA, Best Lawyers in America, and Maryland Best Lawyers, named a rising star by Super Lawyers Maryland, and named to M&A Advisor’s 40 Under 40 Legal Advisors.
+David has been recognized for his work in the bankruptcy and restructuring field by Chambers USA, Best Lawyers in America 2016 through 2019, and Maryland Best Lawyers, named a rising star by Super Lawyers Maryland, and named to M&A Advisor’s 40 Under 40 Legal Advisors.
 See Award Methodology.

 As published in: Delaware Business Now January 18, 2018